 With its black tachymeter bezel, and tricompax design, the Speedtimer is very reminscient of popular luxury chronographs such as the Rolex Daytona and Omega Speedmaster, but still has enough unique design elements to set it apart.

 With a case shape reminiscent of vintage, 60’s chronographs, but with modern touches, such as a curved sapphire crystal, sandblasted dial, and bracelet with both brushed and smooth polished surfaces, the Speedtimer has that classic, timeless chronograph look.

 The Speedtimer comes in 4 variations, including a black, blue, cream, and white panda dial variant.

 Coming in at 39mm, the Speedtimer is a moderately sized watch that has some wrist presence, without being overbearing, and can confidently fit appropriately on just about any wrist sizes.

 Overall, the Seiko Speedtimer is a perfect one watch collection if you’re a fan of the modern racing-inspired chronograph.

 Citizen Eco-Drive Blue Angels

-The Citizen Eco-Drive Blue Angels chronograph is a highly functional, and well-polished watch that keeps extremely accurate time.
+The Citizen Eco-Drive Blue Angels chronograph is a highly functional pilot chronograph that keeps extremely accurate time.
 The Eco-Drive movement is solar-powered and can be charged for days of wear, with just a couple of minutes in the sun.

 The watch has an atomic clock, which connects to a radio signal and automatically and accurately adjusts the time daily, so you can always be confident that your watch is always right on time.